Annex-Engineering/Chhogori-K2-Basecamp-Edition/Release_2_Beta/README.md

 These files are provided with only discord support, please use the sourcing guides that can be found there.
 Please use these at your own risk.

-# Chhogori (K2) Printer - Basecamp Edition - Release 2 - Beta
+# Chhogori (K2) Printer - Basecamp Edition - Release 2

 Chhogori (K2) - Basecamp Edition: is a Medium Format, Direct Drive, Open Air FDM Printer.